 1. It's an outward expression of your own bad feeling and pain.

-3. Blame is an ego defence to protect our wounded self, a self that is vulnerable and scared.
+3. Blame is an ego defense to protect our wounded self, a self that is vulnerable and scared.

 4. When we blame another we are inadvertently saying we cannot or will not see clearly.